philbrookes/webgl-engine/README.md

 If you want to use it, go for it, but please give me credit!

-This is all my own code, with the exception of the matrix multiplication library, and jQuery.
+This is all my own code, with the exception of the matrix multiplication library (https://github.com/toji/gl-matrix), and jQuery (https://github.com/jquery/jquery).

 At the moment this will only work with .obj files that are textured into a .mtl file.